-One of the factors that can affect the accounting profit reported by the company is the corporate tax rate (Kovermann And Wendt, 2019).
-One of the stakeholders that benefits from company profits is the government, which participates through tax identification, recognition, and collection.
-In Iran, the government imposes a fixed tax rate on legal entities, but not all company earnings are subject to tax or may be taxed at different rates.
+2.2 The concept of Tax Avoidance and the mechanism of receiving impact from common auditors in the supply chain government imposes a fixed tax rate on legal entities, but not all company earnings are subject to tax or may be taxed at different rates.
 Additionally, some expenses listed in the profit and loss statement for accounting purposes may not be recognized as deductible expenses for tax purposes.
 Due to such differences, another tax rate is created in practice, which is known as the effective tax rate (Dhawan et al., 2020).
-Logically, managers always seek to reduce the effective tax rate by using different solutions and avoid paying taxes.
-Regardless of whether this practice is ethical or not, the literature indicates that action towards tax avoidance is possible through the application of accounting principles, rules and standards (same source).
+Logically, managers always seek to reduce the effective tax rate by using different solutions and avoiding paying taxes.
+Regardless of whether this practice is ethical, the literature indicates that action towards tax avoidance is possible through applying accounting principles, rules and standards (same source).
 Therefore, it can be said that tax avoidance is an attempt to reduce the taxes paid.
-In other words, tax avoidance is a form of using loopholes in the tax laws in order to reduce the tax paid, or in other words, it is considered a form of tax avoidance without significantly leaving the scope of the tax laws (Hanlon & Heitzman, 2010).
-At the same time, in Iran, neglecting the issue of taxes is one of the main obstacles in economic and social development, and today, non-compliance with tax regulations is one of the most important and challenging problems not only in Iran, but in many developed countries (Darabi And Zamani2017).
-There are two perspectives on how Common auditors utilize their informational advantage and its impact on the client's tax avoidance.
-According to the first view, a Common auditor is able to thoroughly access and verify supply chain transactions between suppliers and customers.
+In other words, tax avoidance is a form of using loopholes in the tax laws to reduce the tax paid; in other words, it is considered a form of tax avoidance without significantly leaving the scope of the tax laws (Hanlon and Heitzman, 2010).
+At the same time, in Iran, neglecting the issue of taxes is one of the main obstacles to economic and social development, and today, non-compliance with tax regulations is one of the most important and challenging problems not only in Iran but in many developed countries (Darabi And Zamani, 2017).
+There are two perspectives on how common auditors utilize their informational advantage and its impact on the client's tax avoidance.
+According to the first view, a common auditor can thoroughly access and verify supply chain transactions between suppliers and customers.
 This perspective suggests that auditors also gain a deeper understanding of any special relationships within the supply chain, which can enhance the accuracy and effectiveness of the audit (Chen et al., 2012).